Introduction to Gold Prospecting in Arizona

 8. Stanton and Rich Hill District

 The historic town of Stanton (now a ghost town) sits at the base of Rich Hill, where some of Arizona’s most spectacular gold discoveries occurred.
-Today, the Stanton area offers both public prospecting opportunities and private claims available through prospecting clubs.
+Today, the Stanton area offers both public prospecting opportunities and private claims available through prospecting clubs, making it a great spot for serious nugget hunters.

 - Accessibility: Good road access, some areas restricted to claim holders